hydrasdr/SDRPlusPlus/readme.md

 Download the app bundle from the latest [nightly build](https://www.sdrpp.org/nightly)

+Hint from customer if you have issue "HydraSDR RFOne" doesn't appear in the source list on macOS:
+> I got it to work.
+SDR++ is installed in the folder /Applications.
+> Executing the command below in a terminal session starts SDR++, creates the directory ~/tmp/sdrpp, then puts some files in it.
+> The HydraSDR RFOne is visible in the Source selection.
+I was then able to select a bandwidth of 10Mhz, 5Mhz and 2.5MHz.
+> /Applications/SDR++.app/Contents/MacOS/sdrpp --root ~/tmp/sdrpp
+>
+> When you are not familiar with macOS, allow me a little explanation, what the above command is about.
+> In contrast to Windows, where an Application is just the .exe file and needed resource files are kept somewhere else, an application in macOS is a folder.
+The Finder (the macOS File Explorer) displays the folder as an application icon, a double clock starts the application.
+In the graphical user interface, the application is /Applications/SDR++.app, in reality it is a folder that holds the executable and other files.
+The executable is in the Contents/MacOS subdirectory of the application folder.
+That explains the full path used from the command line.
+The parameter --root tells the SDR++ where to store a bunch of config files and recordings.
+The character '~' is a shorthand for the user's home directory.
+In my case /Users/lange.

 ## BSD

 There are currently no BSD packages, refer to [Building on Linux / BSD](https://github.com/AlexandreRouma/SDRPlusPlus#building-on-linux--bsd) for instructions on building from source.